 - Falling objects

-- Water damage from plumbing, overflow, or HVAC
+- Water damage from plumbing, overflow or HVAC

-- General wear and tear such as cracks from age or settling
+- General wear and tear

 - Ground collapse under the slab due to a sinkhole or mine subsidence damage